Interstate 95 in Florida

 Interstate 95 (I-95) is the main Interstate Highway of Florida's Atlantic Coast.
-It begins at a partial interchange with US Highway 1 (US 1) just south of downtown Miami and heads north past Daytona Beach, through Jacksonville, and to the Georgia state line at the St. Marys River near Becker.
-The route also passes through the cities of Fort Lauderdale, West Palm Beach, and Titusville.
+It begins at a partial interchange with US Highway 1 (US 1) just south of downtown Miami and heads north through Jacksonville, and to the Georgia state line at the St. Marys River near Becker.
+The route also passes through the cities of Fort Lauderdale, West Palm Beach, Port St. Lucie, Titusville, and Daytona Beach.